Replicator for Multi-Datacenter Replication¶

-Confluent Platform can be deployed in multiple datacenters.
-Multi datacenter deployments enable use-cases such as:
+Confluent Replicator can be deployed across clusters and in multiple datacenters.
+Multi-datacenter deployments enable use-cases such as:

 - Active-active geo-localized deployments: allows users to access a near-by data center to optimize their architecture for low latency and high performance

 - Active-passive disaster recover (DR) deployments: in an event of a partial or complete datacenter disaster, allow failing over applications to use Confluent Platform in a different datacenter.

 - Centralized analytics: Aggregate data from multiple Apache Kafka® clusters into one location for organization-wide analytics